jgmortim/massdrop-ctrl-keymap/README.md

   * [Building Your First Firmware](https://docs.qmk.fm/newbs_building_firmware)
   * [Flashing Your Keyboard](https://docs.qmk.fm/newbs_flashing)

+## Troubleshooting

+### LEDs not turning on
+If the LED are not turning on or if they turn off after being on for a second, it most likely means your keyboard is not getting enough power.
+This is especially common if you're using a USB hub as they can struggle to deliver enough power to all connected devices.

 ## Credits

 * LED config code was mostly transferred from [matthewrobo keymap](https://github.com/Massdrop/qmk_firmware/tree/master/keyboards/massdrop/ctrl/keymaps/matthewrobo).